Hexbug: Crab

 The Crab was the second HEXBUG mechanical bug.
 It only moved sideways and reacted to obstacles, light, and sound by reversing direction.
 It was withdrawn in September 2014, most likely due to a common defect with its back legs.
 The Crab came in five separate colors: Green, Red, Black, Indigo, and Turquoise.
 This model debuted in Fall 2008.

 Larva

 The Larva was a worm-like robot with an infrared eye which avoided objects in its path.
 Its battery use, however, was very strong.
 It was withdrawn in February 2015.

-HexBugs work by vibrating, which causes them to move sporadically and unpredictably, similar to the insects they were modelled after.
+HexBugs work by vibrating, which causes them to move sporadically and unpredictably, similar to the insects after which they were modelled.